enukeWebDev/MERN_E-Commerce/README.md

 - build the add to cart functionality (using Context) - complete
 - will improve the functionality of the add to cart feauture - complete
 - create shopping cart to show products added to cart - complete
-- work on the functionality of shopping cart -
+- work on the functionality of shopping cart - complete
+- create a sigin screen for user -